rubyonjets/jets/docs/_docs/events/kinesis.md

 ## IAM Policy

 Jets generates an IAM policy for the Lambda function associated with the Kinesis event that allows the permissions needed.
-You can control and override the IAM policy with normal [IAM Policies]({% link _docs/iam-policies.md %}) if required though.
+You can control and override the IAM policy with normal [IAM Policies]({% link _docs/iam-policies.md %}) if required, though.

 {% include prev_next.md %}